erincodepirate/dopeywars/README.md

 3. npm install
 4. npm start
 5. press a for Android

+to build the Android APK:
+1. npm run build:android

 Requirements to build:
 - NodeJS version 18 or later